bparanj/crystal/programming/rails/runtime-tools.md

 - **Volume of Data**:
   - System call monitors can generate a large volume of data, which can be overwhelming and may require significant effort to sift through and interpret meaningfully.

-While system call monitoring can be a valuable tool in certain debugging scenarios, especially those involving low-level system interactions, it's not typically the first tool reached for when debugging standard Rails application issues.
+While system call monitoring can be a valuable tool in certain debugging scenarios, especially those involving low-level system interactions, it's not  the first tool reached for when debugging standard Rails application issues.
 Understanding when to use this approach is key – it's most effective for specific types of problems where the interaction between the Rails application and the operating system is directly relevant.

 ## Program Structure Chart